WHO issues guidance on new virus, gears up for haj

 WHO said it was identifying a network of laboratories that could provide countries with expertise on coronaviruses.

-“Though it is a very different virus from SARS, given the severity of the two confirmed cases so far, WHO is engaged in further characterizing the novel coronavirus,” it said.
+“Though it is a very different virus from SARS, given the severity of the two confirmed cases so far, WHO is engaged in further characterising the novel coronavirus,” it said.

 The European Centre for Disease Prevention and Control in Stockholm said that, based on the available information, “ECDC assesses the current risk as low”.